Latest version: 4.1.x

-Data Policies to obfuscate data retrieved from Lenses via the UI, CLI, or API without affecting how the underlying data is stored.
+Data Policies to obfuscate data retrieved from users via the UI, CLI, or API without affecting how the underlying data is stored.

-Lenses follow the standards of the National Institute of Standards and Technology (NIST),
+Lenses follows the standards of the National Institute of Standards and Technology (NIST),

 API, CLI, UI, and SQL.

-What rule will we use to obfuscate a field?
-Lenses applies data obfuscation when you request access to data, and we support several data types/structures, like Strings, Numbers, Emails for every data format (JSON, XML, AVRO).
+The rule to use to obfuscate a field.
+Lenses applies data obfuscation to all data access requests, and several data types/structures are supported, including Strings, Numbers, Emails for every data format (JSON, XML, AVRO or Protobuf).